nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     Warnings:
 </box>

-- Same claim ID cannot be added to different plans of the same person.
+- Same claim ID cannot be added to different plans of the same client.
-- A claim is considered a duplicate if there exists another claim of same claim ID for the same person.
+- A claim is considered a duplicate if there exists another claim of same claim ID for the same client.
 - Claim ID is always capitalised in the system so b1234 is the considered the same as B1234.
 - Do not add alphabets or any other special characters including but not limited to "$", "£" and "€" in front or behind the claim amount.